whoodes/journeythroughC/C_Note/README.md

 particular data value.
 Both instances were a success, the attempt to add the record was rejected and the appropriate error message was clearly printed to the user.
 When records were added, repeating accounts were accepted.
-Adding records into the list resulted in a sorted list based on the account number as the sorting criteria.
+Adding records into the list resulted in a sorted list based on the account number as the sorting key.
-Tests were done to ensure proper ordering of the list, with records added to the beginning, middle and end resulting in the desired outcome.
+Tests were done to ensure proper ordering of the list, with records added to the beginning, middle and end, all resulting in the desired outcome.

-In regards to the print all records, testing was done when no records existed in the system, when a single record existed, and also when multiple records existed.
+In regard to the print all records, testing was done when no records existed in the system, when a single record existed, and also when multiple records existed.
 In all instances the desired output was seen.
 A message was displayed to the user when the linked list was empty, and the records where printed in order by account